 The Trojan Battery Company makes some of the best golf cart batteries, hands-down.
 In fact, they invented the first electric golf car battery back in 1952!

 There are other great options out there, but a Trojan battery is backed by nearly 100 years of research and development.
+This is the brand I recommend first.

 The Best Golf Cart Batteries (Lead Acid), Ranked